RozannaBoczar/TheBestKpopAggregator/TheBestKpopAggregator/README.md

 The pages that are not created:

 ![](./images/userPage3.png)

+There is also Help page and About Us page
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.